Procedure: ANU art collection and Drill Hall Gallery

 - the cost of its maintenance outweighs its value; or

-- there is reason to believe it is of unlawful provenance or is not authentic if the sale of works is necessary for the proper care of the collection (however, funds not to be used to meet operational shortfalls)
+- there is reason to believe it is of unlawful provenance, is not authentic, or if the sale of works provides revenue that is necessary for the proper care of the collection (however, funds not to be used to meet operational shortfalls)

 - Deaccessioning is proposed by the Director or Curator (Collection) in reference to the Deaccession and Disposal Guidelines (ANU Collections) and requires approval by the Advisory Committee.

 - Offered to the artist, estate or original donor (with consideration to clause 20)

-- Work too badly deteriorated, of poor quality and no ascertainable value can be disposed of in a manner consistent with the Deaccession and Disposal Guidelines (ANU Collections) by the Curator (Collection) with approval from the Director.
+- Work too badly deteriorated, of poor quality and of no ascertainable value can be disposed of in a manner consistent with the Deaccession and Disposal Guidelines (ANU Collections) by the Curator (Collection) with approval from the Director and/or Advisory Committee.

 - Every effort will be made to notify the artist and/or donor of a proposed deaccession.